Your donations directly support our students.

 - Manage and grow endowed funds to secure the future of Oregon Coast Community College.

 The OCCC Foundation Board and staff work closely with the College President and the elected Board of Education to raise funds for college priorities.
-The College supports Foundation operations by providing office space and partial funding for equipment, materials, supplies, and staff salaries.
-The support provided by the College is essential in ensuring that the majority of donor contributions directly support students, programs, and other College needs that are not possible through the College’s general operating budget.
+The College supports Foundation operations by providing office space and partial funding for equipment, materials, supplies, and contributes to staff salaries.
+The support provided by the College is essential ensuring that the majority of donor contributions directly support students, programs, and other College needs that are not possible through the College’s general operating budget.

 The Foundation office is located at OCCC’s Central County Campus, at 400 SE College Way in Newport.